Living in France Compared to the USA: Bonjour or Hello?

 Life in the US varies depending on your location and what specific aspects of life you are looking at.

-Business Opportunity
+Booming Business

 In America, most anyone can start a business.
 In fact, recent research has proven America is indeed the best country on Earth for entrepreneurs.
-The business sector is admittedly unmatched
+The business sector is admittedly unmatched and there is generally a niche for most things, and someone who will pay for it!
+Starting a business in France is much less lucrative since business just happens more slowly

 Competitive Job Sector